 The term now used to refer to the predicament is “poly-crisis”.
 Most people seem to have little understanding of what this involves or how serious it is.
 Following is an indication of its many components and their significance.
 (Most of the following statistics are from Julian Cribb’s summaries, for instance.)

 Resources are becoming more scarce and expensive. ”...ore grades across the world started to fall significantly over the past few decades.”
-Average grades of copper ores being mine have halved in 25 years.
+Average grades of copper ores being mined have halved in 25 years.

 Vital Overshoot